butaca/covid19uy.com/content/_index.en.md

 ## How can I help?

 First of all, it is super important that you follow the recommendations of the authorities and that you stay home as much as possible.

+Download [**Coronavirus UY** (oficial MSP app, link on the bottom of the page)](https://www.gub.uy/ministerio-salud-publica/coronavirus) and activate the exposure alerts if your device is compatible.

 You can also collaborate with charitable foundations that are doing an outstanding effort:

 {{< div "donations" >}}